totemcc/totemcc.github.com/onward2012/onward.md

 Physical interfaces concern the human body and the computer's "body"--its hardware inputs and outputs--and the affordances allowed by each of these bodies.

-The dominance of text tends to dictate the form of physical interfaces.
+The dominance of the text medium tends to dictate the form of physical interfaces.
 The human communicates to the computer through typing on the keyboard.
 The computer communicates back through whichever outputs the program addresses: the screen, speakers, or other peripherals.
 But even if a program is intended to create audio or graphical output, throughout much of the programming process the computer communicates to the programmer through text on the screen (through the console).

-Communicating text back and forth through these interfaces has proven to be effective because this medium can be made largely unambiguous (through formal languages), it emulates how we communicate intellectually with other humans (talking, writing), and we have evolved conventions (syntax and semantics) for densely packing abstract information into this form.
+Communicating text back and forth through these interfaces has proven to be effective because this medium can be made largely unambiguous (through formal languages), it emulates how we communicate intellectually with other humans (talking and writing), and we have evolved conventions (syntax and semantics) for densely packing abstract information into this form.

 Alternative physical interface possibilities for programming include: